Skip to Content

 Exterior view of buildings inside the gardens of Changdeokgung Palace

-Gorgeous wooden palace buildings in Seoul
+Gorgeous wooden palace buildings with intricate roofs

 Lockers for personal storage inside Changdeokgung Palace